New Caledonia

 Tipping

-• Tipping is not generally expected as service charges are often included, but it's appreciated for good service in restaurants and for tour guides
+• Tipping is not mandatory as service charge is usually included, but rounding up or leaving a few euros for good service is appreciated in restaurants and cafes

 Money & Payments